top of page

 • Writer's pictureMicahel N. Bress, Esq.

-INTRODUCTION
+WILL EXECUTION INTRODUCTION

-What are the will witnessing requirements in Florida?
+What are the will execution requirements in Florida?
 To execute a Last Will and Testament in Florida, a Testator is required to follow a specific procedure.
 If a Testator fails to follow the required formalities, a court may determine that the will is not valid, and a Testator’s probate assets will pass according Florida’s default scheme of distribution.
 In order for a will to be probated, the statutory requirements for its execution must be strictly followed.
 These requirements are common law requirements that go back to the enactment of the Statute of Wills in the year 1540.

-SOME REASONS FOR STRICT WITNESSING REQUIREMENTS
+STRICT WILL WITNESSING REQUIREMENTS

 The primary reason that Florida law requires strict compliance with the formalities when witnessing a will, which are not otherwise required for documents such as certain trusts and most contracts, is the courts want to prevent fraud.
 By the time a will goes into effect, a Testator has become a decedent and is no longer able to confirm that the instrument genuinely reflects his or her final wishes.